-The Unsupported Headstand or Niralamba Sirsasana is an unbelievable posture.
-It is even more difficult to perform than the classical Headstand or Sirsasana.
-It is a full body posture that requires extreme mastery of balance, core strength and interior body locks (Bandha).
+Niralamba Sirsasana is an unbelievable posture.
+It's even more difficult to perform than the classical Headstand or Sirsasana.
+It's a full-body posture that requires extreme mastery of balance, core strength, and interior body locks (Bandha).

-The Unsupported Headstand is the hardest yoga pose but it provides many benefits.
-It builds strength, stamina, balance and also increases focus, concentration and mental clarity.
+Unsupported Headstand is the hardest yoga pose but provides many benefits.
+It builds strength, stamina, balance, and also increases focus, concentration, and mental clarity.

-Niralamba Sirsasana is an extremely advanced inversion that reverses the pressure of gravity on the organs.
-Plus, it increases the blood flow to the upper body, neck and brain.
+Niralamba Sirsasana is an extremely advanced inversion that reverses the pressure of gravity on the organs and increases the blood flow to the upper body, neck, and brain.

 By practicing the hardest yoga pose, you will: